Would you like to establish an online presence for yourself and/or your business?

 Common Questions About Domain Name Registration

-2. What are Domain Name extensions?
+1. What are Domain Name Extensions?

 Domain name extensions are categories of internet domain names.

-3. What are Domain Name Registrars?
+2. What are Most Popular Domain Name Registrars?

 Domain name registrars are organizations that manage the reservation of internet domain names.
 You’ll need to use one of these registrars to register your domain name.